snoyberg/snoyman.com/content/blog/stack-governance.md

 Generally, maintainers are only removed due to non-participation or actions unhealthy to the project.
 The former is _not_ a punishment, simply a recognition that maintainership is for active participants only.
 The latter will hopefully never be necessary, but would include protection for cases of:

 * Disruptive behavior in public channels related to Stack
-* Negative decision making related to the codebase
+* Impairing the codebase through bad commits/merges

 Following the same principle of committers, maintainers are broadly encouraged to **make autonomous decisions**.
 Each individual maintainer is empowered to make a unilateral decision, again with the principle that a bad change can be rolled back.
 Maintainers should favor getting consensus first if: